Governance, Risk and Compliance

 Geo-specific Complexities of Regulatory Compliance for Banks

 At the root of regulatory compliance for banks is a desire to put customer information safety first while also reducing incidents of bank fraud and crime.
 In the U.S., banks need to be Sarbanes-Oxley (SOX) compliant, which came into law after the global financial crash of 2008.
-The Office of the Superintendant of Financial Institutions (OSFI) regulates and supervises domestic banks and foreign banks operating in Canada.
-Regulatory compliance for banks in the European Union are set by the European Banking Authority (EBA).
-With Brexit meaning the United Kingdom has left the E.U.. compliance teams need roll out what most are referring to as U.K. SOX, which brings Britain closer to U.S. federal banking regulations and protections in terms of audit and governance reform.
+The Office of the Superintendant of Financial Institutions (OSFI) regulates and supervises domestic and foreign banks operating in Canada.
+Regulatory compliance for banks in the European Union is set by the European Banking Authority (EBA).
+With Brexit, compliance teams need to roll out what most are referring to as U.K. SOX, which brings Britain closer to U.S. federal banking regulations and protections in terms of audit and governance reform.

 Data transfer